 The Big Bang Theory in Laymen Language

-In the beginning there was only energy.
-This energy got converted to small particles (like photons).
-As there were earlier free electrons too, these earlier photons got scattered by first electrons.
+In the beginning, there was only energy.
+This energy is converted to small particles (like photons).
+As there were earlier free electrons too, these earlier photons got scattered by the first electrons.
 The result: a dark universe!
 But later, when electrons combined with protons and neutrons (atomic nuclei), atoms were formed.
 As then there were no free electrons to scatter photons then the Universe became transparent!

-The two theories which formed the basis of the big bang theory are : (1) Einstein’s General Theory of Relativity and (2) The Cosmological Principles, which states that the universe is homogeneous through out.
+The two theories that formed the basis of the Big Bang theory are (1) Einstein’s General Theory of Relativity and (2) The Cosmological Principles, which state that the universe is homogeneous throughout.
 Hope at least the basics of the ‘not-so-easy-to-understand’ Big Bang theory of energy to mass conversion is clear!
 If not, have a look at 2-3 reference documents.